 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-Undertaking some short-term paid or voluntary work will enhance your prospects of finding suitable long-term employment and could give you valuable insight into how a company or institution operates.
+Whatever career area you're interested in, finding some short-term paid or voluntary work will improve your prospects of getting a job and can give you a valuable insight into how a company or institution operates.
 It may also help you decide whether you want to work in the public, private or voluntary sector.

 Search for placements and find out more about work experience and internships.